 5. Monitor, manage and report

-As always in project management, you need to watch progress.
-This helps you fine-tune your process, get better at identifying requirements, and (most importantly) stay on top of deadlines.
+Watch the project’s progress to fine-tune your process, get better at identifying requirements, and stay on top of deadlines.

 How to use Coda’s requirements gathering template

 Step 1: Fill out high-level details about your project

 In the page, you’ll see high-level details in a box at the top of the page.
 Fill out these details (and add more, if necessary) about your project.

 The Project Objectives and Project Scope may be stored in another document.
 By putting everything in one place along with your project requirements, it will require less work for your stakeholders in terms of finding the right document to look at.

 Further down the page, you’ll see tables for your stakeholders and a general timeline.
 After you’ve copied this template and shared it with your project team, you can select them in the dropdown menu in the table.
 The table is a high-level overview of the key milestones of the project.

 Step 3: Requirements gathering

 This is the main part of the template.
 Add project requirements after having met with all the key project stakeholders.
 You may not use all 7 types of requirements.